dekuNukem/RGBeeb/README.md

 ## Oh no!
 You butchered a piece of important computer history!

 First of all, all modifications here are **non-destructive and reversible**.
 So no BBC Micros were harmed during the creation of this project!

-not all modification are bad, if done properly can expand capabilites or aesthetics.

 What's more, it seems that when it comes to modifying BBC Micros, users back then did not hold back either.
 One great example is the original [Torch computer](https://en.wikipedia.org/wiki/Torch_Computers):